 Dr. Joseph David sat down with The Social Station Network to discuss acid reflux disease.
 Watch the video below to better understand acid reflux disease and how to treat it.

 - At the entrance to your stomach is a valve, which is a ring of muscle called the lower esophageal sphincter (LES).
 Normally, the LES closes as soon as food passes through it.
-If the LES doesn’t close all the way or if it opens too often, acid produced by your stomach can move up into your esophagus.
+If the LES doesn’t close all the way or if it opens too often, acid produced by your stomach can move up into your esophagus and according to an ent surgeon this can cause lots of pain in the throat for many patients.
 This can cause symptoms such as a burning chest discomfort called heartburn.
 If acid reflux symptoms happen more than twice a week, you may have acid reflux disease, also known as gastroesophageal reflux disease (GERD), these resurge reviews has more information to prevent gastric reflux and improve your digestive and dietary performance.

 What Causes Acid Reflux Disease?

 One common cause of acid reflux disease is a stomach abnormality called a hiatal hernia.
 This occurs when the upper part of the stomach and LES move above the diaphragm, a muscle that separates your stomach from your chest.
 Normally, the diaphragm helps keep acid in our stomach.
 But if you have a hiatal hernia, acid can move up into your esophagus and cause symptoms of acid reflux disease.
 If you experience any pain in your esophagus, then consider going to an ent clinic to get done herniated disc treatment.

 These are other common risk factors for acid reflux disease:

 Eating large meals or lying down right after a meal

 Being overweight or obese

 Eating a heavy meal and lying on your back or bending over at the waist

 Eating certain foods, such as citrus, tomato, chocolate, mint, garlic, onions, or spicy or fatty foods